serverless/dashboard/README.md

 ## Lambda Extension
 You can also add our extension to your Lambda function by doing the following.
+Soon you'll be able to.

-1. Getting a deployment token
+1. Get and manage console deployment tokens
-1. Adding the token and your org details to your Lambda Function
+1. Adding the token and your org details to your Lambda Layer